What Is Intent Data? How B2B Teams Turn Buying Signals Into Pipeline

 AI can help reps prioritize and act on intent signals faster.
 AI assistants surface the highest-priority accounts, suggest next-best actions, and automate routine follow-up.

-Scoops and Champion Moves
+Scoops and Champion Tracking

 Scoops are human-verified business signals that indicate buying windows.
 These aren't inferred from web behavior.
 They're confirmed events like leadership changes, funding announcements, expansion plans, or new office openings.